tsaie79/vk-cmd/README.md

 # Intro
 This vk-cmd is a Virtual Kubelet that translates the commands from Kubernetes to the host shell commands.
 It is not running a container, but running shell commands on the host.
 This is based on the Virtual Kubelet (vk-mock) and is designed for running on various resources where a user can't reach the container runtime directly.
 We reference the Virtual Kubelet (vk-mock) and KinD to build this package.

-The implementation of vk-cmd is based on the Virtual Kubelet (vk-mock in https://github.com/virtual-kubelet/virtual-kubelet) and is stored at https://github.com/tsaie79/virtual-kubelet-cmd.
-The image of vk-cmd is built by Dockerfile in this repo.
-The image is stored at https://hub.docker.com/repository/docker/jlabtsai/vk-cmd.

 # Build image
 - Config file of apiserver (control plane) is located at docker `/images/base/activate/config`.
     - Port, cert and key are set by KinD (`~/.kube/config`), as an example.
 These require to be set by users when building this image.